 - Nationally, over 42 million people, including 13 million children, are expected to experience food insecurity in 2021, according to Feeding America.
 That is seven million more than in 2019, when the food insecurity rate in the U.S. was the lowest it had been in over 20 years.

-- In Colorado, one in eight people currently experience food insecurity—around 668,480 people.
+- In Colorado, one in eight people are projected to experience food insecurity this year—around 668,480 people.

-- In Wyoming, one in eight people currently experience food insecurity—around 74,690 people.
+- In Wyoming, one in eight people are projected to experience food insecurity this year—around 74,690 people.

 - Gas prices have increased 22.5% year over year, and are expected to reach an average high of $2.78 per gallon this summer—up 34% from 2020.

 - Home prices have skyrocketed.
 There were double-digit percentage increases in home prices over last year in nearly 90% of metro areas tracked by the National Association of Realtors (NAR), raising the national median sale price for existing homes to $319,200.
 In Colorado, that number is even higher: As of May 2021, the median price of a single-family home in Colorado reached $502,000.
 In Wyoming, the median price of a home is currently $391,283.